OUTBREAK: Marburg Virus

 Current Outbreak

 On 27 September 2024, Rwanda declared its first outbreak of MVD.
-As of 29 September 2024, there have been 26 confirmed cases and eight deaths (CFR 31%) from 7/30 districts.
-The source of the infection remains unknown.
-Healthcare workers are most affected and account for 70% of the confirmed cases.
-Kigali, Rwanda’s capital city, has an international airport and a road network to East Africa, raising concern that confirmed cases within Kigali could lead to further spread.
-One contact of a confirmed case is already known to have traveled internationally.
+Most new cases were reported at the beginning of the outbreak, and two weeks after the outbreak declaration, there was a sharp decline in new confirmed cases.
+As of 22 November 2024, there have been 66 confirmed cases and 15 deaths.
+The last case detected was on 28 October 2024.
+The source of the infection is believed to be zoonotic after the index case was exposed to likely infected bats in a cave.
+Healthcare workers from two major hospitals in Kigali are most affected and account for approximately 80% of the confirmed cases.
+Kigali, Rwanda’s capital city, has an international airport and a road network to East Africa, raising concerns of further spread.

 For more information about the ongoing Marburg Virus Disease outbreak in Rwanda, click here.